How to Ski Powder Like a Pro

 A common tendency when skiing powder is to lean back on your skis, but this should be avoided.
 Always stay centered over your skis.
 Leaning back affects your balance and digs your tails into the snow, making it harder to turn.
 Aim to maintain a position in which your shoulders stay over your knees, while keeping your weight on the balls of your feet.

-How to Move, Steer, and Turn in Powder
+Focus on How to Move, Steer, and Turn in Powder

 Think about how a surfer moves while riding a wave.
 You should apply that same overall movement in powder, bobbing up and down through the white “waves” of snow.
 While moving through powder, you should be focused on how you apply pressure to the snow.
 In powder, you are constantly flexing and extending, pushing and pulling, loading and unloading to maintain your momentum.
 In other words, you want to create “rebound” with the snow.